Community Programs: Academic & Career Mentor

-- Must be bilingual in both verbal and written Spanish and English.
+- Must be bilingual in Spanish and English.

-- Must be willing to travel between two school sites in Oakland.
+- Must be able to travel to and from designated school site in Oakland.

 - Bachelor’s degree in social work, psychology, sociology, public health, education, ethnic studies or related field/Bachelor’s degree in progress will be accepted with years of teaching and or instruction experience.